Raknoche/Raknoche.github.io/_posts/2016-06-28-MakingAWebsite.md

 <!--more-->

-Welcome to my new data science blog!
-I'll be posting tutorials which explain various data science topics that I come accross in my studies.
-My hope is that these posts will provide a valuable resource for aspiring data scientists who are learning similar topics as they start out.

 I thought it would be appropriate for my first post to explain how I created this website.
 There are many options on the web to help you build a blog.
 The most popular among these include [WordPress](https://wordpress.com/create/), [Pelican](http://blog.getpelican.com/), [Ghost](https://ghost.org/), and [Jekyll](https://jekyllrb.com/).
 There are arguments for and against each of these platforms, and the choice of which to use comes down to personal preference and needs.
 In the end, I decided to create my blog using Jekyll.

 In this post, we'll discuss the following topics: